What is the Primary PE and Sports Premium?

 The four objectives of the Primary PE and Sport Premium funding are:

-• To improve the quality of existing PE teaching through continuing professional learning in PE, so that all primary pupils improve their health, skills and physical literacy, and have broader exposure to a range of sports;
+• To improve the quality of PE teaching through continued professional development, so that all pupils develop their physical skills, health, and confidence, and experience a wider range of sports.

-• To increase participation levels in competitive sport and healthy activity of pupils, and maintain these into adolescence;
+• To increase participation in competitive sport and physical activity, and to encourage pupils to maintain these healthy habits into adolescence.

-• To increase the quality of initial teacher training in PE and sport and to promote PE specialisation in primary level workforce;
+• To raise the quality of initial teacher training in PE and promote PE specialism within the primary workforce.

-For the academic year 2022-23, please click here to view a breakdown of our school’s PE development plan, which states how the allocated money of £20,000 will be spent.
+For the academic year 2024-25, please click here to view a breakdown of our school’s PE & Sports Subject Development plan, which states how the allocated money of £21,390 will be spent.

 National curriculum requirements for swimming and water safety